 Our Johnson campus offers two dining options.

-Residential students are required to enroll in a meal plan each semester.
-Students will have meal plan options to choose from and are encouraged to select a plan that most closely matches their dining preferences.
-Commuting students are encouraged to purchase a meal plan if they plan to be on campus during meal periods.
+Residential students are required to enroll in a food plan each semester.
+Students will have food plan options to choose from and are encouraged to select a plan that most closely matches their dining preferences.
+Commuting students are encouraged to purchase a food plan if they plan to be on campus during meal periods.

 Common Grounds Café, a light-filled coffee shop on the top floor of the Stearns Student Center, is a great spot to enjoy freshly brewed coffee, a wide variety of teas, specialty drinks and cold beverages, and snacks and sandwiches, too.
 Sit down and relax at the counter while taking in the activity on the Quad or grab a cup of coffee and a sandwich and head off to class.